-- H6.6 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
-Specific to this character area are: - The hanger beech and lime woodland which is of international ecological significance and forms part of the East Hampshire Hangers SAC. - The small areas of species-rich chalk grassland at Noar Hill (which includes juniper scrub) and Selborne Common. - The lanes and tracks on the scarp which are vulnerable to erosion. - The tranquillity of the scarp, as a result of the presence of semi-natural habitats and absence of human influences, which contrasts with the lowlands to the east. - The panoramic views over the lowlands to the east, and beyond to the Greensand Hills.
+I.64 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
+Specific to this character area are:

+- The hanger beech and lime woodland which is of international ecological significance and forms part of the East Hampshire Hangers SAC. - 2.
+The small areas of species-rich chalk grassland at Noar Hill (which includes juniper scrub) and Selborne Common. - The lanes and tracks on the scarp which are vulnerable to erosion. - 4.
+The tranquillity of the scarp, as a result of the presence of semi-natural habitats and absence of human influences, which contrasts with the lowlands to the east.
+Pockets of deep remoteness are associated with the hanger woodlands, particularly between Oakshott and Empshott - 5.
+The panoramic views over the lowlands to the east, and beyond to the Greensand Hills, such as the representative views from the Hawkley and Ashford Hangers identified in the View Characterisation and Analysis.